*This post may contain affiliate links. Read more »

 Here are a few traditional and untraditional variations you can mess around with:

-- Coconut Milk: Some traditional Lontong recipes call for coconut milk as the liquid to initially cook the rice in.
-If you like, you can make my recipe for nasa uduk, and once it is cool, wrap it into the banana leaves and continue to cook as directed in this recipe.
+Some traditional Lontong recipes call for coconut milk as the liquid to initially cook the rice in.
+If you like, you can make my recipe for nasi uduk, and once it is cool, wrap it into the banana leaves and continue to cook as directed in this recipe.

-- Vegetable Broth: Instead of using water for cooking the rice, you can substitute vegetable broth to add extra flavor and nutrition to the dish.
+Instead of using water for cooking the rice, you can substitute vegetable broth, or water with a spoonful of bumbu bali mixed in to add extra flavor and nutrition to the dish.

 Step 1